 Calabria Road Trips – Our Tips

 There are four main ways to drive to Calabria.
 The Autostrada A3 from Naples runs right down to Reggio Calabria and is an excellent road.
-A coast road roughly hugs the west coast down to Reggio, as does a similar road down the less visited east coast.
+A coastal road roughly hugs the west coast down to Reggio, as does a similar road down the less visited east coast.

-It’s always best to book rental cars in advance for Calabria, as cars in each category are often thin on the ground.
+If you’re planning on embarking on some Calabria road trips, it’s always best to book rental cars in advance for Calabria, as cars in each category are often thin on the ground.
 Also, booking your hire car when you book your flight and this is often a good way to get a discounted daily rate.

 EU licensed drivers need only their own current drivers license, however, drivers from other countries need to check with the rental agency as to whether they need an International Driving Permit, usually available through you local automobile club.